-Reserve studies for condominium associations are required in the following 12 states: California, Colorado, Delaware, Florida, Hawaii, Maryland, Nevada, Oregon, Tennessee, Utah, Virginia, and Washington State.
+Reserve studies or a reserve schedule for condominium associations are required in the following 12 states: California, Colorado, Delaware, Florida, Hawaii, Maryland, Nevada, Oregon, Tennessee, Utah, Virginia, and Washington State.
 Washington statutorily encourages associations to have a reserve study performed every three years unless doing so would impose an unreasonable hardship.
-Florida statute does not require a reserve study but requires a reserve schedule for repair and replacement of major components.